 Accredited postgraduate conversion courses are offered for those who did not complete an accredited first degree.
 Distance learning part-time courses are also available for those who may want to study while working.
 Search for postgraduate courses in land and building surveying.

-- understanding of the distinction between different varieties of crops and breeds of animals in assessing their economic viability;
+- an understanding of the distinction between different varieties of crops and breeds of animals in assessing their economic viability

-- genuine interest in the countryside and in how industries/companies work within it;
+- a genuine interest in the countryside and in how industries/companies work within it

-- ability to deal with and tackle a range of different problems;
+- the ability to deal with a range of different problems

-It is recommended to get pre-entry work experience on a farm, or at least on the land.
-While this is not a formal requirement, most candidates have this kind of experience or are expected to gain it during their undergraduate course.
-It also increases confidence in dealing with land owners and other members of the rural community.
+You should try to secure pre-entry work experience on a farm, or at least on land.
+Competition is fierce in this field and candidates will be expected to have gained some relevant experience during their undergraduate course.
+As well as increasing your job prospects, gaining this experience will also boost your confidence in dealing with land owners and other members of the rural community.

 The majority of rural practice surveyors work for private firms of chartered surveyors.
 These vary in size, some being quite small firms while others have multiple branches around the UK.